• Skip to primary navigation

 Slow Cooker Mediterranean Beef Roast combing the topping

-When the roast is done, remove it from the slow cooker, discard any fat and shred beef into bite-size pieces.
+When the roast is done, remove it from the slow cooker, discard any fat, and shred the beef into bite-size pieces.
 Pour the pan juices into a fat separator or bowl.
-Allow the fat to rise to the top and discard.
+Allow the fat to rise to the top and discard it.
 Put the beef and remaining pan juice back into the slow cooker and keep warm until ready to serve.

 Slow Cooker Mediterranean Beef Roast fat seperator